 is admissible in evidence in any proceeding under this Part and, in the absence of evidence to the contrary, is proof that consent in the terms appearing in the document was duly given by the relevant interstate officer.

-187. Offence to remove child
+187. Offence to remove certain children from where they live

 (1) A person must not, by any conduct carried out within the State, without lawful authority, remove a child from the place where the child lives under —